List of Alias Smith and Jones episodes

 This is a list of episodes of the western comedy TV series Alias Smith and Jones.

-Alias Smith and Jones originally aired in the United States on ABC.
+Alias Smith and Jones originally aired in the United States on ABC from January 1971 to January 1973.
 The series consisted of forty-eight 60-minute episodes and two 90-minute episodes.
 The first thirty-three episodes starred Pete Duel as Hannibal Heyes and Ben Murphy as Kid Curry.
 During the last seventeen episodes, Roger Davis played Hannibal Heyes.